cms-opendata-workshop/workshop2023-lesson-azureVM/_episodes/04-cleanup.md

 > Please note that deleting the containers will permanently remove the data stored inside them.
 Make sure to back up any important data before executing these commands.

 ## Validation Test
 To validate the installation and ensure that everything is working fine, you can perform a validation test.
-Follow the steps of this [test page](https://cms-opendata-workshop.github.io/workshop2022-lesson-docker/04-validation/index.html).
+Follow the steps of this [test page](https://cms-opendata-workshop.github.io/workshop2023-lesson-docker/04-validation/index.html).

   > Note: This page provides instructions on how to test the functionality of CMSSW, ROOT, and Python within the docker containers.

-## Stoping a Virtual Machine on Microsoft Azure
+## Stopping a Virtual Machine on Microsoft Azure
 If you intend to reuse the created VM in the future, it is recommended to stop the VM.
 Stopping a VM in Azure may be advisable to prevent the consumption of your free credit or to avoid incurring additional costs.

 To stop a virtual machine on Microsoft Azure, follow these steps: